 A shot with the lasers running, and with the power supply I made for it (a simple lm317 adjustable constant current source):

-And finally a picture of the laser burning some black plastic (just because) amnd what the beam looks like when reflected off of a DVD (note however that the camera used to take that picture is not very sensitive to UV, so the first order reflection looks yellow instead of white, and the violet beam is very dim).
+And finally a picture of the laser burning some black plastic (just because) amnd what the beam looks like when reflected off of a DVD used as a diffraction grating (note however that the camera used to take that picture is not very sensitive to UV, so the first order reflection looks yellow instead of white, and the violet beam is very dim).